Viphan123/24F_LabAssignment1/README.md

   - Your code should be organized and documented using comments.

 - **.http File**:
   - Include an `.http` file that contains sample API test requests.
-This file should allow easy testing of your service’s API endpoints (such as `GET /orders`, `PUT /orders/:id`) using VS Code’s REST client.
+This file should allow easy testing of your service’s API endpoints (such as `GET /orders`) using VS Code’s REST client.

 ### 2. Deleting Azure Resources: